contracts, policies and procedures

-All businesses are required by law to issue each employee with a statement of employment particulars, more commonly known as an Employment Contract, within two months of the employee commencing employment.
+All businesses are required by law to issue each employee with a statement of employment particulars, more commonly known as an Employment Contract, on or before the first day of employment.
 This should contain some key information regarding the terms and conditions of employment including:

 - name of the employer